-Pole barns and stick-built structures are two of the most popular types of buildings for storing items, raising livestock, or using them as a home.
+Pole barns and stick-built structures are two of the most popular buildings for storing items, raising livestock, or using them as a home.

-While these are two structures you can put up on your property, there are several key differences to take note of.
+While these are two structures you can put up on your property, there are several key differences to take note of before you figure out which is better for your needs.

 Here’s a breakdown of the pros and cons of each option to help you decide and make an informed decision.